SEEDIG Executive Committee

 6.32.
 A proposal made in line with Art.
 6.31 shall be subject to review and approval by the SEEDIG community through the following mechanism:

 b.
-If an objection is raised, the election committee shall review it and provide a response within three (3) days.
-The election committee may accept the objection and revise the election results and proposed executive committee accordingly, or reject the objection and provide a rationale for keeping the initially proposed composition of the executive committee.
+If an objection is raised, the election committee shall review the provided rationale and respond within three (3) days.
+The election committee may: (1) accept the objection and revise the election results and proposed composition of the executive committee accordingly, or (2) reject the objection and provide a rationale for keeping the initially proposed composition of the executive committee.
 In any case, the decision taken by the election committee in response to the objection shall be considered as final and not subject to appeal.

 6.33.
 When communicating the results of the elections in line with Art.
 6.30, or the proposal made in line with in Art.
 6.31, the election committee shall also provide a rationale.